Does Closing Apps Save Battery?

 Explanation

 Both iOS and Android have sophisticated memory management that automatically suspends apps in the background.
 Suspended apps use virtually no CPU or battery.
+If you are worried about long-term battery health from fast charging, that is a separate concern from background app management.
 The operating system handles this more efficiently than manual app management.

 When you force-close an app and later reopen it, your phone must reload it from scratch, which uses more CPU cycles and battery than resuming a suspended app from memory.
 Constantly closing apps can actually increase battery usage rather than decrease it.